hashicorp/terraform-provider-kubernetes-alpha/README.md

 This provider allows you to describe any Kubernetes resource using HCL.
 See [Moving from YAML to HCL](#moving-from-yaml-to-hcl) if you have YAML you want to use with the provider.

-## ⚠️ Experimental status (please read)

-This new provider represents a significant departure from the established practice of developing Terraform providers.
-It does not make use of the [Terraform Provider SDK](https://github.com/hashicorp/terraform-plugin-sdk) as all other providers currently do.
-This shift was necesary in order to leverage certain low-level features introduced in Terraform with version 0.12 which are currently not reflected in the SDK such as a rich type system which allows for dynamically typed resource attributes.
-It was needed in order to implement variable-schema Kubernetes resources like Custom Resource Definitions.
-Once the new version of the SDK is available, this provider will need to be refactored significantly to bring it in line with the practices set by the SDK.

-As a consequence of not using the provider SDK, certain "typical" features of Terraform such as planning changes have had to be partially reimplemented in the provider.
-The state of this implementation is still evolving and as such may not yield as smooth of an experince as other more mature providers.
-Particularly resource updates have rough edges that are being actively worked on.

 Please regard this project as experimental.
 It still requires extensive testing and polishing to mature into production-ready quality.

-**DO NOT USE IN PRODUCTION!**

 Please file issues generously and detail your experience while using the provider.
 We encourage all types of feedback.

 ## Requirements